karpathy/paper-notes/vin.md

 # Value Iteration Networks

-By Berkeley group: Aviv Tamar, Yi Wu, Garrett Thomas, Sergey Levine, and Pieter Abbeel
+**By Berkeley group: Aviv Tamar, Yi Wu, Garrett Thomas, Sergey Levine, and Pieter Abbeel**

 This paper introduces a policy network architecture for RL tasks that has an embedded differentiable *planning module*, trained end-to-end.
-It hence falls into a category of fun papers that take explicit algorithms, make them differentiable, embed them in a larger neural net, and train everything end to end.
+It hence falls into a category of fun papers that take explicit algorithms, make them differentiable, embed them in a larger neural net, and train everything end-to-end.

 **Observation**: in most RL approaches the policy is a "reactive" controller that internalizes into its weights actions that historically led to high rewards.